Month: December 2019

 Good Night, Christmas

 White Christmas?
 People have been dreaming of it only since 1942.
 That’s when Bing Crosby told us all about white Christmases — things we only used to know — in the movie Holiday Inn.
-We were immediately hooked on the nostalgia, romance, and charm of Christmas covered in snow and ever since then have been looking anxiously at the skies (and the weather reports) … Read More Good Night, Christmas
+We were immediately hooked on the nostalgia, romance, and charm of Christmas covered in snow and ever since then have been looking anxiously at the skies (and to the weather … Read More Good Night, Christmas

 Lesson Learned!